 As you can see, Croatia is an incredibly diverse country when it comes to culture, traditional food, people, and geography.
-You definitely won’t be short of travel ideas once you land in Croatia, especially if you consider the more than 1,200 explorable islands.
+You definitely won’t be short of travel ideas once you land in Croatia and hire a car to get around.
+And don’t forget the more than 1,200 explorable islands.
 We hope our list of the best towns in Croatia gave you some awesome travel ideas for your upcoming trip.
 What’s your favorite place in Croatia?

 Like this post?
 Please PIN it! 🙂